South Carolina capital requires masks in some city schools

-New COVID-19 cases have been on the rise, with the average number doubling in the past two weeks to about 410 cases a day amid no signs of slowing down, according to state health officials.
+New COVID-19 cases are rising exponentially in South Carolina, with the average number doubling in the past two weeks to more than 400 cases a day amid no signs of slowing down, according to state health officials.
+During an event Monday promoting vaccination, Dr. Anna-Kathryn Rye Burch, a pediatric infectious disease specialist, said Prisma Health Children’s Hospital in Columbia is “at capacity almost every day” as the pandemic resurges.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP.